shadbad/shadbad/README.md

 Let's chat and see how my skills and positive energy can add some magic to your team! 🚀

-- 🌍  I'm based in Leipzig, Germany
+- 🌍  I'm based in Berlin, Germany
 - 🧠  I'm learning Amazon Web Services, K8, Linux Administration

 <a href="https://www.github.com/shadbad" target="_blank" rel="noreferrer"><img